EnsembleUI/ensemble_docs/pages/actions/navigate-back.md

 ## Example: Navigating Back

-In this example, we use the `navigateScreen` action to navigate to another screen, and then use the `navigateBack` action to return to the previous screen.
+In this example, we use the `navigateScreen` action to navigate to another screen, and then use the `navigateBack` action to return to the originating screen.
 The `data` is used to send data back to the previous screen when navigating back.

-### Source Screen YAML
+### Originating Screen

 ```yaml
 View:
   styles: